 - The patent to William Rawlins is at VPB 9:505.
 William “Rawlings” will was dated 27 May 1704 and proved 20 June 1704 in King William County.
 This may explain why he is not listed among the 1704 quit rents.
 See King William County Record Book 2, part I, p30, etc. [↩]

-- should note that no system existed to account for headrights.
-That is, no method existed for verifying that an importation actually occurred or that a headright had not already been used.
+- I should also note that no system existed to account for headrights.
+That is, no method beyond the patentee’s own testimony existed for verifying that an importation actually occurred or that a headright had not already been used.
 The result was that the headright system was rife with corruption by the late 1680s.
 All that was necessary was to convince a county court to issue a certificate.
 The certificate was then used like a warrant, with the names of the headrights copied from the certificate into the patent. [↩]

 - This was a very small landholding for a tobacco farmer.
-Only three holdings in the 1704 quit rents were under 100 acres, none as small as 86 acres.
-The economics of tobacco cultivation required about 50 acres of usable ground to employ a single person for twenty years – only a few acres could be cultivated by a single person, playing it out in two or three years – after which the land would be nearly worthless for the purpose. [↩]
+The economics of tobacco cultivation required about 50 acres of usable ground to employ a single person for twenty years – only a few acres could be cultivated by a single person, playing it out in two or three years after which the land would be nearly worthless for the purpose. [↩]

 - On June 25, 2000, Emily Van Hazinga posted a transcript at Genforum purporting to be “notes from a Hester bible once owned by my great-grandfather… My mother writes the bible itself apparently went missing about 12 years ago.
 This information was copied by either of two family genealogists, probably in 1940s.”
 This record includes the line: “Robert [Hester] his wife Rachael McAllister were married 1706 in this Parish.”
 It is obviously not clear if this line was actually in the Bible, or was added by one of the “family genealogists.”
 Since Bibles were rarely used to record family information until several decades later, any purported Bible record dated this early is suspect.
 When we add the lack of provenance, the record becomes unreliable.
 Even if correct, the only tie to Andrew McAllister is a fairly weak proximity argument. [↩]